Entities

 Transcript

-[470] So the a b must finally lead to the Protestant, l wouldn't call it c, but I would like to call it d, derived from theos, e, and nomos, f –– not a g, a strange law, is imposed on us (the ecclesiastical), nor autonomy (without any center and content), but theonomy, namely a life which is centered in the center of ALL life, where the autonomous decisions get their meaning and their content, from the h even if they are directed AGAINST the church.
-So we have here a most difficult problem again, the i towards FREEDOM from education.
-And this is indeed the j aim.
+So we have here a most difficult problem again, the education towards freedom from education.
+And this is indeed the Protestant aim.
 Perhaps it will never be reached, but it must remain the aim, and Protestantism can never accept the Catholic principle of life-long subjection to the authority of the Church.
-This is indeed a great decision, and everyone who is tired of his kis inclined to go into the protective gown, which is all-embracing, of the Mother-Church.
-Or we can also [call] it "womb," returning to it: there you have the safety of your pre-birth situation.
-But Protestantism doesn't give this safety, it gives the risk, and IN the risk the TOTAL IN reunion with l, and the possibility of another separation, in the person-to-person encounter.
-Now here you have these three steps, and these three great problems: 1) from primitivism, through the critical stage, through reinterpretation of these m; 2) the relationship of ACTUAL QUESTIONS and ANSWERS; 3) the n, which becomes o if it is related to the p
+This is indeed a great decision, and everyone who is tired of his autonomy is inclined to go into the protective gown, which is all-embracing, of the Mother-Church.
+Or we can also [call] it “womb,” returning to it: there you have the safety of your pre-birth situation.
+But Protestantism doesn't give this safety, it gives the risk, and in the risk the total in reunion with God, and the possibility of another separation, in the person-to-person encounter.

 Register